7 Everyday Essential Gadgets Before Smartphones Landed

 Sneha Singh

-The first iPhone was launched in 2007, but the decades before that, like the 1970s, 1980s, and 1990s, a generation of gadgets ruled daily life, each one solving exactly one problem, and doing it brilliantly.
+The first iPhone was launched in 2007, but the decades before that, like the 1970s, 1980s, and 1990s, a generation of gadgets ruled everyday life, each one solving exactly one problem, and doing it brilliantly.

 1. Sony Walkman (1979)